tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 As the Designers brainstormed, the leadership team would read through every theme and group like post-it notes together if it felt like the notes were related.
 This is to help guide the discussions afterwards and understand the urgency of the problem identified.

 Afterwards, the team gathered around each theme and read every post-it note.
-We asked questions for clarification if needed and encouraged each other to give examples if they were comfortable doing so.
-If we could clarify it further, we rewrote a post-it note if the original wasn't clear to the team.
+We asked questions for clarification and encouraged each other to give examples if they were comfortable doing so.

-The leadership team documented the post-it notes and spent some time distilling it into a document where we ranked the most pressing issues (the ones with the most amount of notes) within a theme.
-We posted the doc to the team on Slack and asked for additional examples if they wanted to add any.
+The leadership team documented amd distilled the notes it into a document where we ranked the most pressing issues (the ones with the most amount of notes) within a theme.
+We posted the doc to the team on Slack and opened it up for modification if they felt it was necessary.

 <hr class="small">